ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 JavaScript in web browsers).

-Definitions of new HTTP Upgrade Tokens that use the Capsule Protocol need to perform a security analysis that considers the impact of HTTP Datagrams and Capsules in the context of their protocol.
+Definitions of new HTTP Upgrade Tokens that use the Capsule Protocol need to include a security analysis that considers the impact of HTTP Datagrams and Capsules in the context of their protocol.